Seiberg-Witten equations, end-periodic Dirac operators, and a lift of Rohlin's invariant: Existence of special paths

 \section{Existence of special paths}

-In this appendix, we verify that we can choose a regular path $(g_I,\beta_I)$ so that near any points $t$ for which $\M^0 (X,g_t,\beta_t)$ is non-empty, the metric is constant.
+In this appendix, we verify that any regular path of metrics and perturbations can be homotoped rel endpoints to a path $(g_I,\beta_I)$ so that near any points $t$ for which $\M^0 (X,g_t,\beta_t)$ is non-empty, the metric is constant.
 This was stated as Theorem~\ref{T:special} in Section~\ref{S:regular}.